Zakiyi/Git-tutorial-notes/README.md

 git help <operation> or git <operation> -h    # get help of that operation git status            # checking the status of files,
                         <options> -s get simplified output
-git add               # add file to staging area git commit            # adds staged changes to local repository, i.e.records the snapshot you set up in your staging area
+git add               # take snapshots of the revised files, and add snapshots to staging area git commit            # records the snapshot you set up in your staging area, adds it to repository
                         <options> -a automatically stage every file that is already tracked before doing the commit
 git diff              # compares what is in working directory with what is in staging area.
 ```